United Kingdom School Route Passport

 England published its Curriculum and Assessment Review final report and government response in late 2025.
 The response sets the direction for curriculum, assessment and accountability changes, but existing requirements remain in force until replacement rules reach their stated implementation dates.
 Northern Ireland’s curriculum reform programme moved from a 2025 strategic review into subject-group design, with public consultation scheduled around a new statutory curriculum.
 Proposals and current law must therefore be read separately.
 [Source-14✅]

-Across the UK, comparable broad stages coexist with four sets of rules and several routes after 16.
-Sound interpretation depends on two checks: which nation governs the route, and which reference year and population a statistic covers.
+Across the United Kingdom, comparable broad stages coexist with four sets of rules and several routes after 16.
+No England-only value should be presented as a United Kingdom value, and no United Kingdom average should be read as the rule in every nation.
+Sound interpretation depends on two checks: which nation governs the route, and which reference year, population and coverage a statistic uses.